-Canon 50D versus Canon 80D
+Canon 50D vs 80D

 The Canon EOS 50D and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in August 2008 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 50D has a resolution of 15.1 megapixel, whereas the 80D provides 24 MP.
+The 50D has a resolution of 15.1 megapixels, whereas the 80D provides 24 MP.

 Body comparison: Canon 50D vs 80D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably smaller (7 percent) than the Canon 50D.
 Moreover, the 80D is markedly lighter (11 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.